 Located on the Arctic Ocean, Utqiaġvik (Barrow) is one of the largest Iñupiaq settlements in Alaska.
-It’s also the farthest-north community in the United States.
-Its extreme location means Utqiaġvik (Barrow) receives 24-hour daylight between sunrise on May 12 and sunset on August 2.
+It’s also the northernmost community in the United States.
+Its extreme location means Utqiaġvik receives 24 hour daylight from May 12 - August 2 and 24 hour darkness from November 18 – January 23.

 About Utqiaġvik (Iñupiaq)

 Utqiaġvik is one of the oldest inhabited town sites in the United States, and archaeological evidence of human habitation in the area goes back to 800 AD.
 In the Inupiaq language, Utqiaġvik means “the place where we hunt snowy owls,” but that’s just one of the species that have provided nourishment to local people for thousands of years.
 Hunting and gathering is still a big part of life in Arctic Alaska, and seasonal hunts for whales, seals, walrus, caribou, and ducks remain important for both traditional and economic reasons.
 Today, Utqiaġvik serves as a hub community for smaller outlying villages, and its population of about 4,300 residents makes it one of Alaska’s larger villages.

 Formerly known as Barrow, the official name of the village changed to Utqiaġvik in 2016.
 Village residents voted to change the name back to its traditional Inupiaq name.

 During the summer months, tour operators offer package tours of the area that can include viewing polar bears, photographing snowy owls, or learning about the area's traditional culture.
 History and Alaska Native culture are a highlight of the area, which features several sites on the National Register of Historic Places.